elizabethrego/cordova-plugin-unimag-swiper/README.md

 If any other value than these is sent, the reader type will not be set.

+NOTE: To use this plugin for iOS you'll need to disable bitcode.
+You can do this by clicking on your project in Xcode and going to Build Settings.
+Search for 'bitcode', and you'l see an 'Enable Bitcode' setting.
+Change this to 'No'.
+There is currently no way for me to configure this through the plugin, as far as I'm aware.

+You can also include this plugin in your application to accomplish the same thing: https://github.com/akofman/cordova-plugin-disable-bitcode.

 ## Events
 See Sample section for how exactly to capture the events listed below.